 Everything You Need To Know About Mouse Poop

 Hunters study the tracks and droppings of the animals they hunt, so they can zero in on the kill.
 It makes sense that we should do the same when trying to eradicate pests from our house.
-So if you're looking to protect your home against mice, this is the place to start.
+So if you're looking to protect your home against mice, this is where to start.

 It’s not raisins you see, and it certainly isn’t leftover Halloween candy on the kitchen floor.
 It’s mouse poop.
 Yes, your suspicions are correct.
 You have critters sneaking through your house at night, and you should be concerned.
 At the first sight of poop, inspect the rest of your home for mouse droppings and then call the professionals.
-Here is the complete guide to doing mouse poop patrol in your home.

 Mouse Poop Guide